 Hawaii TRAIN is a learning management system—a learning resource for public health professionals and an affiliate of the Public Health Foundation Training Finder Real‐time Affiliate Integrated Network (TRAIN).
-TRAIN is available to learners across the public health community including public health practitioners, healthcare professionals, epidemiologists, first responders, veterinarians, laboratorians, educators, and students.
+TRAIN is available to learners across the public health community including public health practitioners, healthcare professionals, epidemiologists, first responders, veterinarians, laboratorians, educators, students, and volunteers.

 Developed by Public Health Foundation, TRAIN operates through collaborative partnership with state and federal agencies, local and national organizations, and educational institutions.
 TRAIN is funded by its network affiliates and the Centers for Disease Control and Prevention.